Visiting and live-in care across Alcester

 Our qualified carers around the Alcester area

 Committed to providing the highest level of care possible is at the heart of all our Alcester carers.
-To make sure they have all the right skills and capabilities, our carers go through a detailed, mandatory training programme before they start working out in the Alcester community.
+To make sure they have all the right skills and capabilities, our carers go through a detailed, mandatory training programme before they start working out in the community, which includes modules on first aid, medication, dementia and manual handling.

-Regulated by the CQC and endorsed by Skills for Care means that our carers have both gone through a detailed background check and follow the most up to date practises in their work.
+Regulated by the Care Quality Commission (CQC) and endorsed by Skills for Care means that our carers have both gone through a detailed background check and follow the most up to date practices in their work.

-Because every opportunity to learn something new or improve existing skills should be used to its full potential, we also provide ongoing training in specific areas such as dementia training and regular refresher training to keep their skills sharp.
+Because every opportunity to learn something new or improve existing skills should be used to its full potential, we also provide ongoing training in specific areas such as dementia training and regular refresher training to keep their skills in line with the latest guidelines.

 Discuss your live-in care or visiting care needs at our Alcester branch

 There’s a lot to think about when you’re deciding on the right care for your needs.
-Claire and her team will happily talk you through the options and how everything works.
+Chloe and her team will happily talk you through the options and how everything works.

-You can visit our team on Church Street, Alcester on Monday to Friday, 8.30am to 5.30pm (excluding bank holidays).
+You can visit our team on Church Street in Alcester Monday to Friday, 8.30am to 5.30pm (excluding bank holidays).

-If you’d like to discuss your home care options and set-up a meeting with Claire and her team, please get in touch with us on 01789443255.
+If you’d like to discuss your home care options and set-up a meeting with Claire and her team, please get in touch with us on 0178 944 3255.
+Our phone lines are open seven days a week.